mtingers/hashedml/README.md

 )
 ```

-All data is converted to strings.
-This is conterintuitive and different than
+All X data is converted to strings.
+This is counterintuitive and different than
-most machine learning libraries, but helps with working with variable X/y data.
+most machine learning libraries, but done to feed the hashing function.

 # Examples